denisuzhva/ChiriChiri_telegram_bot/README.md

 * /bgt - adjust brightness
 * /sat - make different saturation
 * /shp - sharpen
+* /w2x - double the resolution of an image using AI enlarger from deepai.org

 Bot code on the Glitch cloud: https://glitch.com/~chirichiri-telegram-bot